4 August 2022

 The world of golfing stats and analytics can seem a little mystifying to those who are not used to performance tracking.
 What does shots gained mean?
 How do I measure my progress?
 Where do I find my strengths and weaknesses?
 These are all common questions for first-time users of golf performance tracking devices.

-Thankfully though, PGA Pro and golfing Youtuber, Dan Hendrickson Golf, explains how easy it is to use shot tracking data from Shot Scope’s V3 GPS watch, and how these stats can be used to help golfers understand and improve the problematic areas within their game.
+Thankfully though, PGA Pro and golfing Youtuber, Dan Hendriksen Golf, explains how easy it is to use shot tracking data from Shot Scope’s V3 GPS watch, and how these stats can be used to help golfers understand and improve the problematic areas within their game.

-In the opening video of his new Stat Show series, Dan Hendrickson Golf takes an exploratory look into the Shot Scope data produced during an 18-hole match played by his brother – and fellow PGA Pro – Paul Hendrickson.
+In the opening video of his new Stat Show series, Dan Hendrickson Golf takes an exploratory look into the Shot Scope data produced during an 18-hole match played by his brother – and fellow PGA Pro – Paul Hendriksen.
 Dan’s detailed analysis of the round provides a great insight into the depth of features available on Shot Scope’s Dashboard – whilst also revealing where Paul needs to focus his future practice.

 Read on to find out where Paul struggled around Trevose links, how each aspect of his game compared to his golfing peers, and how you too can utilise stats to improve your game today.